-The anti-proliferative potential of Glucosamine in human renal cancer cell lines (786-O and caki-1) was studied via an $3-(4,5-\text{dimethylthiazol-2-yl})-2,5-\text{diphenyltetrazolium bromide (MTT) and annexin V-fluorescein isothiocyanate (FITC) assay.42 To evaluate cell proliferation, renal cancer cells were treated with either 0, 1, 5, or 10 mM Glucosamine, and incubated.
+The anti-proliferative potential of Glucosamine in human renal cancer cell lines (786-O and caki-1) was studied via an $3-(4,5-\text{dimethylthiazol-2-yl})-2,5-\text{diphenyltetrazolium bromide (MTT) and annexin V-fluorescein isothiocyanate (FITC) assay.37 To evaluate cell proliferation, renal cancer cells were treated with either 0, 1, 5, or 10 mM Glucosamine, and incubated.
 After incubation, MTT solution was added, cells were again incubated, followed by addition of dimethyl sulfoxide and the evaluation of optical density.
-Glucosamine inhibited the proliferation of renal cancer cells in a dose-dependent manner (p < 0.05) as compared with the control group.
-In order to evaluate cell apoptosis, cancer cells were serum-starved for 24 h, and treated with various doses of Glucosamine (0, 1, 5, or 10 mM) for 24 h.
-Cells were then collected and washed twice with PBS.
+Glucosamine inhibited the proliferation of renal cancer cells in a concentration-dependent manner (p < 0.05) as compared with the control group.
+In order to evaluate cell apoptosis, cancer cells were then collected and washed twice with PBS.
 Then, cells were re-suspended, stained with FITC-annexin V/PI and analyzed by flow cytometry.
 The apoptosis rate of both cell lines was up-regulated by the high concentration of Glucosamine (10 mM), but down-regulated by low concentrations of Glucosamine (1 and 5 mM), as compared with the control groups.$